-I am a PhD Candidate in Communication at Stanford University studying media psychology.
-I use survey-based, experimental and text analysis methods to investigate dyadic and group dynamics, social cognition, and language use in the area of human-machine communication, with a focus on AI.
+I am a 5th year PhD Candidate in Communication at Stanford University studying media psychology.
+My research examines how people perceive AI systems in interpersonal communication, and how these perceptions influence our language and the ways we think about ourselves and others.
 I am also interested in the conceptualization and measurement of digital media use.

 Feel free to contact me via email (firstname.lastname@example.org) or Twitter (@hnmiecz).

 MA in Communication, 2020

 BA in Psychology & BA in Linguistics, 2017

 We examine a gap between availability and accessibility as it relates to the adoption of AI-Mediated Communication (AI-MC) tools - including voice-assisted communication, language correction, predictive text suggestion, transcription, translation, and personalized language learning tools - by conducting an online survey.
 (Open Access Link - available until 10/01/21)

 Through a meta-analysis, we investigate the relationship between self-reported and device-logged media use.
 (Open Access Link)

 Through a between-subjects experimental design we examine how these processes are influenced when integrating AI language in the form of suggested responses (Google’s smart replies) into a text-based referential communication task.
 (PDF - Accepted Version)